The Certificate might be the best choice if you:

-- Our MA program in English/Professional Writing has a 100% placement rate.
+- Our MA program in English/Professional Writing has a very high placement rate.
 We have also placed at least a dozen Certificate students in writing-related jobs, but because these students arrive on the job market with fewer credentials, they can encounter challenges when competing with students who have a BA or MA in the field.

 - A number of local and regional employers have a great respect for the quality of our MA program, so they seek out students with MA’s more than students with the Certificate.

 - At all levels—locally, regionally, nationally, and internationally—a MA degree will have more weight and prestige on the job market than a BA degree or a graduate certificate.

 Moving from the Certificate to the MA in English with an emphasis in Professional Writing

 Some students begin with the Certificate program, love what they are learning, and decide to apply for the MA degree program in Professional Writing or Communication.
 In the UW system, students can transfer up to six credits (typically two courses) of Certificate coursework into the MA program.
 For example, you might decide that you want to earn both the Certificate and the MA in Professional Writing or you might begin the Certificate, change your mind, and decide instead to earn a MA degree.
 If you are in either situation, once you are accepted into the MA program, you will be eligible to transfer six credits of graduate courses taken during your Certificate program into your MA program.